-- Ensure all NJTPA activities follow the Title VI Implementation Plan and monitor the implementation of the program and any related compliance issues. - Ensure the collection of data related to this Title VI Implementation Plan, including statistical data (e.g., race, color, gender, age, disability, and language proficiency) for use in planning and monitoring by NJTPA, its subregions, TMAs, consultants, and the public.
+- Ensure all NJTPA activities follow the Title VI Implementation Plan and monitor the implementation of the program and any related compliance issues. - Ensure the collection of data related to this Title VI Implementation Plan, including statistical data (e.g., race, color, sex, national origin, income, age, disability, and language proficiency) for use in planning and monitoring by NJTPA, its subregions, TMAs, consultants, and the public.